standardweb3/ansible-role-substrate-deployer/README.md

 ## Role Variables

-Enable logrotate config for log files.
-Requires `substrate_node_logging` to be set to `file` to work.

 All variables which can be overridden are stored in [defaults/main.yml](defaults/main.yml) and are listed in the table below.

 | Name                                     | Default Value            | Description                                                                       |